adon-cloudcannon/landing-page-test/src/collections/posts/let-anyone-anywhere-edit-your-cloudcannon-sites.md

   featured_image:
   featured_image_alt:
 ---
 It’s easy to share your static site with anyone, *and allow anyone to edit it*, without new users having to create a CloudCannon account.
-Allow me to (re)introduce a feature we call **[Client Sharing](https://cloudcannon.com/documentation/articles/giving-clients-access-to-update-a-site/)**, available for all users on all [paid plans](https://cloudcannon.com/pricing/#all-plan-features).
+Allow me to (re)introduce a feature we call **[Client Sharing](https://cloudcannon.com/documentation/articles/giving-clients-access-to-update-a-site/)**, available for users on any&nbsp;[paid plan](https://cloudcannon.com/pricing/#all-plan-features).

 Client Sharing lets Organization Owners and Developers set a password to grant access to any user, allowing them to edit any site’s content.
 (Without access to complicated developer features.)